Could the sunburn remedies you just reached for actually be making things worse?

 Frequently Asked Questions

-Peeling is your body shedding the UV-damaged skin cells, which is completely normal and a sign that healing is underway.
-Do not pick or pull at it.
-Keep the area moisturized, drink plenty of water, and let it shed on its own timeline. - What helps sunburn relief fast?
+Yes.
+Peeling is your body shedding damaged skin cells and is a completely normal part of the healing process.
+Do not pick at it.
+Keep the area moisturized and let it shed naturally. - What should you not put on sunburn?

 Quick Summary